GS4 AMP Double Count Courses

 Once the GS7 is approved, both you and your department will be notiﬁed via your official CSU email.

 You must complete a new GS6 Program of Study for your new program — otherwise a hold will be placed on your registration.

 Sample GS7 Form

 GS9A Petition for Committee Member Changes

-Use this form to make changes to your committee after your GS6 Program of Study has been approved by the Graduate School.
-The committee listed in your degree plan must be up-to-date at the time of the preliminary examination (Ph.D. students), final examination/defense, and thesis/dissertation submission.
+Submit this form to make changes to your committee after your GS6 Program of Study has been approved by the Graduate School.
+The committee listed in your degree plan must be up to date prior to the preliminary examination (doctoral students), final examination/defense, and thesis/dissertation submission.
 Review the Advisor and Committee Requirements webpage.

 GS11 Study Abroad Transfer Credit Request

-If you take coursework abroad as part of your program and want the coursework to be officially transferred to CSU, use the GS11 Form.
+Submit this form if you take coursework abroad as part of your program and want the coursework to be officially transferred to CSU.

 Sample GS11 Form

 Some departments require the submission of the GS14 Report of Department Examination.
 If your department requests that you complete the form, the Graduate School will file the results of departmental examinations with University records.
 The Graduate School provides this service for departments who wish to establish a more complete and more formal indication of student completion of degree requirements.
 Submit this form to your department for processing.